 The most successful people in the world are those who can get things done with and through others.
 By applying new scientific breakthroughs, it’s easier than ever to get “Yes!” decisions and actions.

+Consider this: Every day is an avalanche of decisions.
+Get out of bed now or snooze?
+What to wear?
+What for breakfast – stick to the diet or enjoy?
+Which route to work?
+Stop for gas now or on the way home?
+Listen to the news or some new music?
+Which music?
 At work it’s the same.
 Get that report out first or answer the emails and voice mail?
 Take a call or let voice mail pick up?
 What are the boss’s priorities?
 What are yours?
 Whose do you execute first?

 All day long, requests and decisions drive activities.
 The need to decide is incessant; the issues never stop, never let up.